outworldly/PMC/US.md

 # Federal Criminal Statute
 - US citizens are prohibited from enlisting or recruiting others from within the US to serve a foreign government or a party involved in a conflict with a foreign government that the US is at peace with.

-# South African Regulation of Foreign Military Assistance Act (DMA)
-- The DMA came into force in September 1998 in South Africa.
-- It will become fully effective once enabling legislation is passed into law. # The Foreign Military Assistance (FMA) Act in South Africa
+# The Foreign Military Assistance (FMA) Act in South Africa

 The FMA Act was passed to address the issues of mercenaries and private military companies (PMCs) in South Africa.
 Before the FMA Act, only members of the South African National Defence Force (SANDF) were prohibited from engaging in mercenary activities.